isozyn/Introduction-to-Artificial-Intelligence-AI-/README.md

           - IBM watsonx.governance
 - Analyze
     - AI's potential harnessed through advanced analytics and machine learning models
+    - Applying statistical and machine learning algorithms
+    - Developing predictive models
+    - Visualizing insights
+    - Refining models based on performance
           - SPSS
           - Cognos Analytics
           - Watson Machine Learning
           - IBM watsonx.ai
 - Infuse
+    - Integrates AI into daily business operations
+    - Enhance decision-making
+    - Automate tasks
+    - Embedding AI models
+    - Automating processes
+    - Monitoring models
+    - Training employees
+          - IMB APIs
+          - RPA
+          - Cloud Pak for automation

+Comapnies need to move from +AI to AI+

++AI - AI is used as a supplementary tool
+    - Provides short-term incremental benifits
+    - AI is incorporated as an add-on

+AI+ - AI is integrated holistically
+    - AI is a core part of the business
+    - AI is a fundamental component from the outset

+AI+ intergration
+- Integrate AI seamlessly
+- Embed AI into product innovation
+- Enhance operational efficieny
+- Foster a culture that embraces AI-driven decision-making

+AI+ Identifying use cases
+- Choose projects with clear, measurable outcomes
+- After initial success, scale them across the orginization
+- Strategically align AI investments with business goals

+AI+ Choosing the right AI technology
+- Trying out different AI tools and platforms.
+- Seeing which one aligns with the business needs and goals.

+AI+ Continuous innovation and modernization
+- Leverage a hybrid cloud platform
+- provide necessary flexibility and scalability